Change to view Australian and NZ students' course information. You are viewing international students' course information.

 |Course duration||24 weeks full-time|

 The Graduate Diploma in Legal Practice provides you with the practical legal training (PLT) knowledge, understanding, skills, values and attitudes that you need to become a competent entry-level legal practitioner.
-The course is available in full-time, internal mode and part-time, online mode.
+We provide our students with the practical legal training that they need for admission to the legal profession as Australian Lawyers.

 The electives give you the choice to study one module from criminal, administrative, or family law practice, and another module from wills and estates, planning and environment, employment and industrial relations, or consumer law.